anagelberg/MovieJar-server/README.md

 ## Install Instructions
 If you would like to run this app locally to store your data:

 1) This app requires a TMDB API Key.
-Register here.[Register here](https://developer.themoviedb.org/docs/getting-started)
+[Register here](https://developer.themoviedb.org/docs/getting-started)
 2) Create a new schema (called movie_db in my .env example) in MYSQL Work bench.
 3) Install dependencies: